hankniu01/hankniu01.github.io/index.md

 Tele: +86 131-0217-1806

 ### Research Interests
-Data mining, machine learning, and their applications, formerly finance and energy materials.
+Data mining, Machine learning, and their applications, formerly Finance and Energy materials.

 ### Publications
 Ying Zhang, Hao Niu, Minghui Zhang*, Hydrodeoxygenation of Acetophenone over a Bifunctional Sulfonated Carbon-supported Ruthenium Catalyst.
 The 1st International Symposium on Catalytic Science and Technology in Sustainable Energy and Environment, Tianjin, 2014.